nbednar2929/BasicCADEng3/README.md

   ![Top, Ring, Key (1)](https://user-images.githubusercontent.com/91289646/197615541-5b516255-1fbf-4f70-84fd-70f937a982b0.png)
 ### Reflection
     This one was slightly harder because I had to learn to use min and maxes when allowing extrusion and movent.
-    I also had to use a linear pattern to extrude the inlets of the key ridges.
+    I also had to use a linear pattern to extrude the inlets of the key ridges and it was hard to find the ridge to patter off.
 ---
 ## FlyCopter_4.3_(Assembling_The_Launcher)